adamkewley/jobson/jobson-docs/src/main/jekyll/index.md

 4. *Maybe* produces output files as a side-effect

-With this approach, Jobson is able to execute any application, written in any langugage, with operating-system-level sandboxing (from failures, memory leaks, etc.).
+With this approach, Jobson is able to execute any application, written in any langugage, with sandboxing (processes don't share memory or threads).

 ### HTTP/Websocket API

-Jobson exposes jobs, both running and available, via a standard HTTP/websocket API.
 Internally, Jobson uses the information contained in [job specs](specs.html) to generate a structured API which *requires* clients to provide the correct information (inputs, login, etc.).
+The API exposes jobs, both running and available, via a standard HTTP/websocket API.
 The API is also declarative, allowing clients to automatically enquire about required inputs.

 Because of this approach, clients
 (e.g. [Jobson UI](https://github.com/adamkewley/jobson-ui)) are
 entirely shielded from the underlying execution mechanism.
-Clients just submit standard JSON requests to an API and retrieve results/outputs through that same API.
-This decoupling means that application developers can radically change an application (e.g. to a different language) without affecting downstream clients.
+Clients just submit standard JSON requests to a HTTP API and retrieve results/outputs through that same API.
+This decoupling means that application developers can radically change an application (e.g. to a different language) without breaking downstream clients.

 ## Getting Started